About the service

 When can I travel?

-- Monday to Saturday, 8:00am to 11:00pm
+- Monday to Saturday 8am to 11pm

-When do I need to book?
+When do I need to request a journey?

 How much does Ring and Ride cost?

-Registered user (Age 16+) and Essential Escort/Carer
+Registered user (Age 16+)

 Registered user (Age 5-15)